Last Updated on October 28, 2022 by Web Master

-The main downsides with free themes are their limited functionality and customizability.
-You may find yourself spend considerable time trying out different free themes and trying to work around the limitations.
+The main downsides of free themes are their limited functionality and customizability.
+You may find yourself spending considerable time trying out different free themes and trying to work around the limitations.
 The lack of functionality is why most people opt for a premium theme.

-A premium theme generally cost between $50 to $60.
+A premium theme generally costs between $50 to $60.
 It is a worthy investment to make your blog site look stunning and save yourself time.

 In case you are wondering, this site uses a premium Soledad theme, and I have used the Newspaper premium theme as well.
 Both are good themes to use.

 To pick a theme, simply go to Appearance > Theme.
-You will be able to add more themes, customize the theme, change the active theme, or purchase the premium theme.
+You can add more themes, customize the theme, change the active theme, or purchase the premium theme.

 BLOG TIP: If you want to hire a webmaster to do the work for you, the webmaster can help you pick on a premium theme.
 I would suggest YOU purchase the theme yourself, so you are the owner of the license, not your webmaster.
 You can give the license key to the webmaster to complete the installation.